monokpe/alx-project-nexus/README.md

 *   **Interactive API Documentation**: Explore and test the API live using the automatically generated Swagger/OpenAPI interface.
 *   **Containerized Environment**: Uses Docker and Docker Compose for easy and reliable local development.
 *   **CI/CD Pipeline**: Includes a GitHub Actions workflow for automated linting and testing.

+### Admin Panel Improvements

+*   **Custom Admin Actions**: Bulk update product stock to "in stock" or "out of stock" with a single click.
+*   **Modern UI**: A modern and responsive admin theme using `django-jazzmin`.
+*   **Advanced Filtering**: Filter products by price range.
+*   **Data Visualization**: A chart showing the number of products per category.
+*   **Model History/Reversion**: Version control for product and category models, allowing you to see a history of changes and revert to a previous version if needed.

 ## Technology Stack